 Information sharing

-Working Together to Safeguard Children 2018 states:
+Working Together 2023 states:

-"Effective sharing of information between practitioners and local organisations and agencies is essential for early identification of need, assessment and service provision to keep children safe.
-Serious case reviews (SCRs) have highlighted that missed opportunities to record, understand the significance of and share information in a timely manner can have severe consequences for the safety and welfare of children.
+Effective sharing of information between practitioners, local organisations and agencies is essential for early identification of need, assessment, and service provision to keep children safe.
+Rapid reviews and child safeguarding practice reviews have highlighted that missed opportunities to record, understanding the significant of, and share information in a timely manner can have severe consequences for children.

-Practitioners must have due regard to the relevant data protection principles which allow them to share personal information, as provided for in the Data Protection Act 2018 and the GDPR.
+Practitioners must have due regard to the relevant data protection principles which allow them to share personal information, as provided for in the Data Protection Act 2018 and UK GDPR.
 To share information effectively:

-View Working Together to Safeguard Children 2018 guidance
+View Working Together to Safeguard Children 2023

 View myth-busting guide to information sharing